The After-Hours Dilemma Every Contractor Faces

 Better version:

 "Thanks for calling [company].
 We're on a job right now but we handle emergencies 24/7.
-Leave your name, number, and describe the problem — especially if it's urgent like a water leak, no heat, or a power issue.
-We'll call you back within 30 minutes for emergencies, or first thing tomorrow for non-urgent requests."
+Leave your name, number, and describe the problem, especially if it's urgent like a water leak, no heat, or a power issue.
+We'll call back as soon as we can, and non-urgent requests are reviewed the next business morning."

 Step 3: Set Up Smart Call Forwarding